ihmeuw/vivarium/docs/source/concepts/population.rst

 As mentioned above, columns in the state table are dynamically generated via attribute pipelines as needed.
 The population manager holds this logic and tightly controls read and write access to it through a structure it provides known as a "population view".
-A population view itself represents a subset of columns and rows from the state table as well as any :term:`private columns <Private Column>` it has access to, i.e. any private columns created by the component the view is attached to.
+A population view itself provides access to a subset of columns and rows from the state table as well as any :term:`private columns <Private Column>` created by the component the view is attached to.
 Through a view, components can read, update, or, under the right circumstances, create new state in the state table.

 Views are created for components in a simulation by specifying the component needing it and an optional query string to the population manager interface.
 All